BECAUSE WE'RE ALL ABOUT THAT SEABASS

 What are the health benefits of Australis Barramundi?

-Australis Barramundi boasts one of the highest levels of Omega-3 fatty acids of any commonly eaten white fish, averaging over 950mg/6 oz serving.
-Most mild-flavored fish that are preferred by consumers lack abundant Omega-3s, depriving them of this important health benefit.
-Barramundi is an excellent source of lean protein (34g/6oz serving) with only half the calories of farmed salmon and as such, it has been called the “Greek yogurt of fish.”
+Australis Barramundi boasts one of the highest levels of omega-3 fatty acids of any commonly eaten white fish.
+Most mild-flavored fish that you might be familiar with lack abundant omega-3s, but you won’t miss out on the health benefits of fish when you enjoy barramundi.
+On average, our fish contain over 950mg per 6 oz serving (and that value doubles if you eat the skin!).
+It’s an excellent source of lean protein (34g per 6 oz serving) with only half the calories of farmed salmon and as such, it has been called the “Greek yogurt of fish.”

 Because food safety and purity are of the utmost importance, we ensure that our barramundi do not have any traceable levels of mercury, PCBs and other contaminants.
 Since barramundi are naturally hardy, they are raised free of antibiotics, hormones, additives, and colorants.
 Check out our product page for detailed nutritional facts.